 Used 2000 Chevrolet Monte Carlo Consumer Reviews

-I bought my 2000 Monte Carlo LS new in 2000.
+I bought my 2000 Monte Carlo SS new in 2000.
 This is the best car I've ever owned.
 I put a lot of miles on it each year simply beacuse I love to drive it.
 It has been on two Cross Country trips from Texas to New York.
 The Monte Carlo is comfortable, reliable, fun to drive and just excellent all around.
-It is the best!
+I hope to purchase another one soon.